HOW ARE GALLSTONES DIAGNOSED?

 - Laparoscopic Cholecystectomy ( Gold Standard)

 Laparoscopic Cholecystectomy: The surgeon makes few tiny punctures in the abdomen and inserts surgical instruments and a miniature telescope with a mounted video camera into the abdomen.
 The camera sends a magnified image from inside the body to a video monitor, giving the surgeon a close-up view of the organs and tissues.
 While watching the monitor, the surgeon uses the instruments to carefully separate the gallbladder from the liver, ducts, and vessels.
 The gallbladder is then removed through one of the small incisions.
-Recovery usually occurs within few hours in most of the cases in the hospital, followed by few days of rest at home.
+Recovery usually occurs within a few hours in most of the cases in the hospital, followed by a few days of rest at home.
 As there is no damage to the muscle (muscles are not cut) during laparoscopic surgery, patients have less pain and negligible wound complications.

 If the surgeon finds any difficulty in the laparoscopic procedure, the operating team may decide to switch over to open surgery.
 It is called open surgery because the surgeon has to make a 5 to 8-inch incision in the abdomen to remove the gallbladder.
 Open surgery has faded into the background with the laparoscopic technique providing significant advantages and ease for the patient.